Myriad-Dreamin/typst.ts/README.md

   </picture>
 </p>

-So with _Form2_, you can continue rendeing the document in different ways:
+So with _Form2_, you can continue rendering the document in different ways:

 ##### Static but <ins>responsive</ins> rendering